john-lay/dmg-adventure/README.md

   * (Flag 5 is the filled bottle)
   * (Flag 6 is the vial of wind)
   * (Flag 7 is the firestorm spell)
+  * (Flag 8 is the dagger)
 * `$08$: Variable 008` rupees - `number`.
 (Indicates the number of rupees Zelda has collected)
 * `$09$: Variable 009` has ladder - `boolean`.
 (Indicates whether the player has collected the ladder)
 * `$10$: Variable 010` purchasable - `byte`.
   * (Flag 1 represents the shield bought from Ogbam forest shop)
+  * (Flag 2 represents the candle bought from Ogbam forest shop)
+  * (Flag 3 represents the Calm spell bought from the Moblin inn)

 ## New Scene checklist
 The best way to create a new scene is to copy and paste another scene.
 If you need to create one from scratch, there are a number of steps that need to be taken.